histfitter/histfitter/macros/Examples/contourPlotterExample/README.md

 For convenience, you can find these in this example directory under `inputJSON/`.
 These JSON contain all of the fit results.

-### Multiplexing JSON (e.g. Single file with "best" SR from best expected CLs value)
+### Multiplexing JSON / Contours (e.g. Single file with "best" SR from best expected CLs value)

 If you have multiple JSON (for multiple SRs) you can combine them using the `multiplexJSON.py` functionality given in the HF `scripts` directory (and in your path if your environment is setup via `source setup.sh`).

+A better method of merging multiple contours is to do it based on the intersections of the contours themselves, i.e. the actual expected CLs values of the contour surface.
+This handles sharp features better.
+See `multiplexContours.py` for usage, but you need to produce the contours as explained below first!

 ### Contour Production